zzj-bj/SCHISM_Z/docs/ini.md

 Defines the model architecture and hyperparameters.

 - `num_classes` is mandatory.
 - Optional parameters like `k_size`, `activation`, `n_block`, and `channels` have predefined default values.
 These parameters vary depending on the specific network.
-Please refer to the network's documentation or file for detailed guidance on parameter configuration.
+Please look at the network's documentation or file for detailed guidance on parameter configuration.
 - Supported models:
   - `UnetVanilla` --> [more info here](https://github.com/FloFive/SCHISM/blob/main/docs/UnetVanilla.md)
   - `UnetSegmentor` (our adaptation of Liang et al. 2022) --> [more info here](https://github.com/FloFive/SCHISM/blob/main/docs/UnetSegmentor.md)